M6GSN/Pat-on-a-raspberry-pi/README.md

 "mycall": "YOUR CALL SIGN GOES HERE",

-"secure_login_password": "WINLINK PASSWORD",
+"secure_login_password": "WINLINK PASSWORD", this can be left blank if 1 you have yet to set up winlink or 2 you want to enter your password all everytime

 "http_addr": "Localhost:8080", if sunning this has a headless pi change the localhost to 0.0.0.0

-then under gpsd change everthing to the following
+then under gpsd change everything to the following

 "enable_http": true,